-Establishment of protected areas (PAs) is a fundamental global strategy to reduce biodiversity loss (Margules & Pressey 2000; Jenkins & Joppa 2009).
-Protected areas can be effective in reducing habitat loss and stopping declines of threatened wildlife populations (Geldmann et al. 2013).
-However, many PAs have not functioned as expected for various reasons, including lack of funding, staffing, equipment, and training and ineffective management (Laurance et al. 2012; Watson et al. 2014).
-The most extreme examples are PAs with little or no formal management that do not provide adequate protection for biodiversity and exist only at the legislative level (Curran et al. 2004).
-Therefore, in addition to increasing the number and area of PAs, improving their effectiveness is imperative to the success of biodiversity conservation.
+Many actions have been taken to reduce biodiversity loss, among which the establishment of protected areas (PAs) is a fundamental global strategy (Margules & Pressey 2000; Jenkins & Joppa 2009).
+PAs can be effective in both reducing habitat loss and stopping declines of threatened wildlife populations (Geldmann et al. 2013).
+However, many PAs have not functioned as expected due to various reasons, including lack of funding, staffing, equipment and training, and ineffective management (Laurance et al. 2012; Watson et al. 2014).
+The most extreme examples are "paper parks", which are PAs with little or no formal management that do not provide adequate protection for biodiversity and exist only at the legislative level (Curran et al. 2004).
+Therefore, in addition to increasing the number and area of PAs, promoting their effectiveness is imperative to the success of biodiversity conservation.

-China is a huge country with a diverse range of landcover types that support exceptionally rich biodiversity, including over 6000 vertebrate species (Xu et al. 1999).
-However, it also has the world's largest human population and faces a serious biodiversity crisis following decades of rapid economic growth (Ouyang et al. 2016; Liu et al. 2018).
-To reduce biodiversity loss, China has established many nature reserves (the most common type of PA in China); as of 2017, 2750 nature reserves had been established (Xu et al. 2019).
+China is a huge country with a diverse range of habitats that support exceptionally rich biodiversity, including over 6000 vertebrate species (Xu et al. 1999).
+However, it also has the world's largest human population, and faces a serious biodiversity crisis following decades of rapid economic growth (Ouyang et al. 2016; Liu et al. 2018).
+To reduce biodiversity loss, China has established many nature reserves (the most common type of PAs in China); as of 2017, 2,750 nature reserves had been established (Xu et al. 2019).
 Together with other types of PAs, they cover 20% of China's terrestrial area (Ouyang et al. 2018), approximately equivalent to the area of Peru or 3 times the area of Spain or California.
-China has also increased financial investment in its reserves, US\$5.50/ha in 2009 (Li et al. 2013).
-However, the effectiveness of China's reserves in conserving biodiversity has been evaluated rarely (Quan et al. 2011; Ren et al. 2015).
+China has also increased financial investment into its reserves, reaching 5.50 USD/ha in 2009 (Li et al. 2013).
+However, the effectiveness of China's reserves in conserving biodiversity has rarely been evaluated (Quan et al. 2011; Ren et al. 2015).

-Among the few species in China for which the effectiveness of conservation actions has been evaluated is the iconic giant panda (Ailuropoda melanoleuca) (Kang & Li 2018).
-Giant pandas receive tremendous conservation investment (currently ~US\$140 million/year for in situ conservation), are of great public interest, and are extremely well researched (Wei et al. 2012; Swaisgood et al. 2018; Li 2020).
-However, even the flagship reserves for pandas have not protected panda habitat effectively (Liu et al. 2001; Li et al. 2017).
-Although recent assessment shows that panda populations and habitats have benefited greatly from reserves (Wei et al. 2020), total panda population size and habitat area have not recovered to pre-1988 levels (Wei et al. 2018).
-This high-profile example raises concerns that conservation actions for species receiving less attention or investment may be even less effective.
+Among the few species in China for which the effectiveness of conservation actions have been evaluated is the iconic giant panda (Ailuropoda melanoleuca) (Kang & Li 2018).
+Giant pandas receive tremendous conservation investment (currently ~US\$140 million per year for in situ conservation), are of high public interest, and are extremely well researched (Wei et al. 2012; Swaisgood et al. 2018; Li 2020).
+However, even the "flagship" reserves for pandas have not protected panda habitat effectively (Liu et al. 2001; Li et al. 2017).
+Although recent assessment has shown that panda populations and habitats have benefited greatly from reserves (Wei et al. 2020), total panda population size and habitat area have not recovered to pre-1988 levels (Wei et al. 2018).
+This high-profile example raises concerns that conservation actions for species receiving less attention or investment might be even less effective.